+Welcome to my home page.
+I’m a Professor of History at the University of Michigan, where I’ve been teaching since 2004.
 My research and teaching deal primarily with the social and cultural history of France in the nineteenth and twentieth centuries, and I’ve published work on gender and the history of the population sciences, colonial violence, and the politics of memory in France, Algeria, and Germany.

 After I finished my dissertation, I was also involved in a collaborative study of three cities in Europe during the First World War.
 My work for this group was published in Jay Winter and Jean-Louis Robert, Capital Cities at War: London, Paris, Berlin, 1914-1919 (Cambridge: Cambridge University Press, 1997).
-Click here to see more about this volume.

 Since 2009 I have been a co-author, with Carol Symes, of W. W. Norton’s Western Civilizations, a two-volume survey of European history now in its twentieth edition (it is also available in a brief edition).
 This textbook can be paired with an accompanying two-volume document collection, Perspectives from the Past.
 Norton’s website also contains a selection of author videos related to the themes of individual chapters in the textbook.

 Click on the other links above to learn about my current research and teaching, the work of graduate students working with me at the University of Michigan, and to download copies of some of my publications.